mdavidson9/docs.balsamiq.com/content/cloud/account-management.md

 ![](//media.balsamiq.com/img/support/docs/cloud/set_password.png)

 This will send an email to the Google email that was used for your account authentication.
 If you follow the link from that email, you will be able to set a new password for Cloud.
-You will now use that password to login to Cloud.

 ![](//media.balsamiq.com/img/support/docs/cloud/change_password.png)

+This new password, plus your registered email, become your new login for Cloud.

 ### A Note About Google Authentication